Is Botox for sweating an effective treatment?

 Schedule a consultation in Seacoast, NH or North Shore, MA

 The best way to find out if Botox can treat your excessive sweating is to set up a consultation with a dermatologist.
 If you live in the seacoast region of New Hampshire or the North Shore of Massachusetts, schedule a consultation at Dermatology & Skin Health.
 We can assess your symptoms and determine the best treatment option for you.
 To get started, request an appointment online.
-You can also reach our Dover or Newington locations by calling (603) 742-5556, or our Peabody location by calling (978) 525-0100 or our Londonderry location at (603) 965-3551 (Londonderry), (603) 742-5556 (Bedford).
+You can also reach our Dover or Newington locations by calling (603) 742-5556, our Peabody location by calling (978) 525-0100 or our Londonderry location at (603) 965-3551 (Londonderry), (603) 742-5556 (Bedford).